Senthil-Lakshmikanth/amfoss-tasks/task-0/README.md

 I think this SATA Operation is associated with some SSD related things, may be writing/reading SSD.
 Iam not sure about it.

-But one thing I know is RAID mode is an advanced option than AHCI which this Ubuntu doesnot support.
+But one thing I know is RAID mode is some advanced option, which this Ubuntu does not support.